Dram Shop Liability Lawyers

 Bars/restaurants make their money selling alcohol.
 If they are going to profit from alcohol, safety should be the first priority.
 Bars/restaurants, however, are motivated to break the rules and frequently do by encouraging excessive drinking.

-Our aggressive dram shop liability lawyers help the injured seek damages that may take the form of:
+Our aggressive dram shop liability lawyers help the injured seek damages that may take the form of financial compensation:

-- Financial compensation to cover present and future medical bills.
+- To cover present and future medical bills.

-- Financial compensation for mental and emotional pain and suffering.
+- For mental and emotional pain and suffering.

 How Dram Shop Law May Differ Between States

 The complexities of dram shop liability law may vary between states.
-These variations often involve statutes of limitations for filing claims and the amount of damages that can be collected for injuries and property loss.
+These variations often involve statutes of limitations for filing claims and the amount of damages collected for injuries and property loss.

 Claim Filing Statutes of Limitations

 For the state of Arizona, a plaintiff must file a dram shop liability claim within one year against the defendant(s).
 For the state of New Mexico, a dram shop liability claim must be filed within three years.
-If a plaintiff does not file within these statutes of limitations, the claim may be dismissed by the court.
+If a plaintiff does not file within these statutes of limitations, the court may dismiss the claim.

 Dram Shop Damages Limitations

-It’s important to note that the amount of damages available in a dram shop or social host liability claim may be limited by state.
+It’s important to note that the amount of damages available in a dram shop or social host liability claim may have state limitations.

 In New Mexico, the damage caps in these types of injury cases are: